ridzuan5757/k8s/notes/docs/1_concepts/5_services_load_balancing_networking/2_service.md

 the hostname `api.foo.bar.example`).
 The mapping configures the cluster's DNS server to return a CNAME record with that external hostname value.
 No proxying of any kind is set up.

+The `type` field in the Service API is designed as nested functionality.
+Each level adds to the previous.
+However, there is an exception to this nested design.
+We can define a `LoadBalancer` service by disabling the load balancer `NodePort` allocation.

+# `type: ClusterIP`

+This default Service type assigns an IP address from a pool of IP addresses that the default cluster has reserved for that purpose.
+Serveral of other types for Services build on the `ClusterIP` type as a foundation.
+If we define a Service that has the `.spec.clusterIP` set to `None`, then Kubernetes does not assign an IP address.
+This turn the service into a headless service.

+## Choosing own IP address

+We can specify our own IP address as part of `Service` creation request.
+To do this, set the `spec.clusterIP` field.
+For example, if we already have an existing DNS entry that we wish to resue, or legacy systems that are configured for a specific IP address and difficult to configure.

+The IP address that being chisen must be a valid IPv4 or IPv6 range  address from within the `service-cluster-ip-range`.
+CIDR range that is configured for the API server, If we try to create a Service with an invalid `clusterIP` address value, the API server will return a 422 HTTP status code to indicate that there is a problem.